INTRODUCTION

 c) CURRENT_TIMESTAMP

-This will returns the current timestamp with the active time zone information.
+returns the current timestamp with the active time zone information.

 Ex: SQL> select current_timestamp from dual;